BradleyBaker12/ctp/patch notes.md

 Fixed the dropdown list to show the hint text before the user selects their options Add conditional rendering based on a yes/no selection from the user which will show text boxes for either reasoning or more informaiton
 Changes the warranty title to "Is it under a warranty"

+06/09/2024
+Fixed the issue were the data wasn't being pulled properly on the wish card

+09/09/2024
+Adjusting the wishlist card so that vehilce with offers will say that they have an offer Trying to fix image's not loading on wishcard lists Starting to add new CTP Loader to all pages

+10/09/2024
+Added inspection setup button and form for transporter to setup the locaiton , date and time for inspection

+11/09/2024
+Some vehilce were not showing on the vehicle list page, fixed that issue Images were not showing on the vehilce details page, fixed that as well Styled the vehilce listing page to look more like the designs